-Our second progress requested for this meeting describes the advance of work to develop a framework for monitoring and addressing risks posed by the shadow banking system, based on the initial recommendations endorsed by the G20 Leaders at the Cannes Summit.
+The FSB's second progress on this subject, published on 20 April, describes the advance of work to develop a framework for monitoring and addressing risks posed by the shadow banking system, based on the initial recommendations endorsed by the G20 Leaders at the Cannes Summit.
 A properly structured and regulated shadow banking sector can make the financial system more robust, efficient and diversified; hence, our reforms in this area seek to mitigate systemic risks while preserving the scope for realizing these benefits.
 To this end, a number of initiatives are in train.
 First, to track risks in this sector, the FSB has established and enhanced an annual global data exercise to monitor shadow banking activity, with more jurisdictions participating in the exercise this year.
-Second, the FSB together with the standard setting bodies are developing regulatory recommendations: (i) to mitigate the spill-over effect between the regular banking system and the shadow banking system; (ii) to reduce the susceptibility of money market funds to "runs"; (iii) to assess and mitigate systemic risks posed by other shadow banking entities than money market funds; (iv) to assess and align the incentives associated with securitisation to prevent a repeat of the creation of excessive leverage; and (v) to dampen risks and pro-cyclical incentives associated with securities lending and repos that may exacerbate funding strains at times of shocks to confidence.
+Second, the FSB together with the standard setting bodies are developing regulatory recommendations: (i) to mitigate the spillover effect between the regular banking system and the shadow banking system; (ii) to reduce the susceptibility of money market funds to "runs"; (iii) to assess and mitigate systemic risks posed by other shadow banking entities than money market funds; (iv) to assess and align the incentives associated with securitisation to prevent a repeat of the creation of excessive leverage; and (v) to dampen risks and pro-cyclical incentives associated with securities lending and repos that may exacerbate funding strains at times of shocks to confidence.
 The progress report elaborates on the direction of these recommendations.
 The full set of recommendations will be issued by end-2012.